 What is Hearth Baking?

 Hearth Baking is preparing your oven to recreate the environment of bread baked directly on a hearth.
-The purpose is to radiate heat directly into the bread as quickly as possible in order to create oven spring and a crisp crust.
+The purpose is to radiate heat directly into the bread as quickly as possible to create an oven spring and a crisp crust.
 This preparation replicates a professional hearth oven in your home.

 How To Prepare the Oven for Hearth Baking